COVID-19 and Co-op

 - Notification of layoff or discharge.
 Since students are enrolled as a full-time student at Wentworth during their co-op, it is critical to know of any changes to their employment status.
 While the students themselves typically notify us of a layoff or discharge, we ask that the employer also notify us of this change.

 - Compensation.
 To determine whether interns/co-ops must be paid the minimum wage and overtime under the Fair Labor Standards Act, please refer to Fact Sheet #71: Internship Programs Under the Fair Labor Standards Act.
+To help make this determination, refer to the U.S. Department of Labor’s final ruling on determining independent contractor status.
 Based on the government’s definition of an independent contractor, it is unlikely that a co-op student could be classified as such.
-To help make this determination, refer to the U.S. Department of Labor’s informative report on determining independent contractor status.
-For your reference, we have compiled this guide of average co-op salaries from the 2018-2019 year and the median starting salaries for the class of 2018.
+For your reference, we have compiled this guide of average co-op salaries from the 2019-2020 year and the median starting salaries for the class of 2019.

 Recruiting a Wentworth Graduate

 Prime recruiting season for graduating Wentworth students is NOW.
 To accommodate our co-op program, many of our students graduate in August, while others finish their degrees in December and April.
 We invite you to recruit on campus or by posting jobs to both graduating students and Wentworth alumni through our online recruitment tool, WITworks.

 How The Center for Cooperative Education + Career Development Can Assist

 Virtual On-campus recruiting.
 We can help you schedule a virtual on-campus interview day.
 Efficient and effective, interview days simplify the process of scheduling numerous interviews.
 In addition, they are promoted extensively on campus, raising awareness of your company and job opportunities.

 Recruiting Wentworth alumni.
 Wentworth maintains close ties to our alumni, including helping them find rewarding job opportunities throughout their career.
 Contact us to discuss the best ways for your organization to reach and recruit our exceptional and experienced alumni.